ferschke/springnotes/springnotes-frontend/src/main/resources/static/README.md

 #discursedb-annotation-ui
-Web UI for DiscourseDB annotation.
-Project documentation can be found in the project root folder.
+Web UI for the SpringNote platform